 How much compensation you will be awarded may depend on whether you are claiming through the CICA or making a personal injury claim.
 Claims made through the CICA may be lower amounts than awarded through a personal injury claim.

-The table below looks at compensation as awarded through the CICA.
+The table below looks at compensation for domestic abuse claims as awarded through the CICA.

 |Severity||Description of this level of||Level||Standard Damages Amount|